Professor - Open Rank

 Atlanta, GA job

-The Georgia State University Police Department provides law enforcement, security and safety services to the university community and the immediate surrounding areas, ensuring a safe environment for our students, faculty, staff and neighbors.
-Georgia State boasts one of the largest university police forces in the state with 160 officers across all six Atlanta metro campuses.
-The department is accredited and certified by the following organizations: Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA), The International Association of Campus Law Enforcement (IACLEA) and the State of Georgia Law Enforcement Certification Program.
+The Department is accredited and certified by the following organizations\: Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA), The International Association of Campus Law Enforcement (IACLEA) and the State of Georgia Law Enforcement Certification Program.

+Are you ready for us?
+Are you seeking an opportunity with purpose and direction?
 If you are, we have the perfect opportunity for you!
 We hire people from a wide variety of educational, career, and personal backgrounds, not just because it is the right thing to do, but because it makes us a stronger team.

-The Georgia State University Police Department is seeking a Police Officer I to join the already awesome team in keeping the Police Department at the level of excellence that it has strived to become and sustain.
+The Georgia State University Police Department is seeking a Police Officer III to join the already awesome team in keeping the Police Department at the level of excellence that it has strived to become and sustain.

 WHAT MAKES THE POLICE DEPARTMENT A GREAT PLACE?